Surcharge vs. Convenience Fee: What is the Difference?

 Ultimately, comparing surcharge vs convenience fee isn’t easy.
 Many businesses hesitate to add fees at all because of the negative impact on their customers, but if your processing costs are simply too high to keep up these days, it might be something to consider.
 Another thing you can do is make sure that you’re partnered with the right merchant account to ensure you aren’t paying unnecessarily high fees.

 If you have additional questions regarding surcharges and convenience fees, 365 Glacier Payments is here to assist.
 We have over two decades of experience in providing high-risk merchants with chargeback and fraud solutions that enable businesses to mitigate their risk.
 If you have additional questions or are ready to explore solutions, please schedule an appointment here.
-If you prefer, you can reach us at 866.857.8766 or email info@365glacierpayments.com.
+If you prefer, you can reach us at 866.857.8766 or email [email protected].
 We look forward to hearing from you!.